George7h/investgrow-hub/README.md

 ### Deployment

-Project can be deployed by using the gh-pages and other web platforms.
+Project has been deployed by using the Render however it can be deployed by gh-pages and other web platforms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>